Skip to Content

 Community legal services

-If your CLS is a corporation, it must hold an approved insurance policy covering the CLS itself, each of the lawyers who work for it, and the actual work they do.
+Community legal services must hold an approved insurance policy covering the CLS itself, each of the lawyers who work for it, and the actual work they do.

 Both the National Association of Community Legal Centres and the Victorian Managed Insurance Authority offer approved policies to cover a CLS.
-If you hold a policy with them, you must submit your certificate of insurance to us through the lawyer enquiry form.
+If you hold a policy with them, you must submit your certificate of insurance annually to us through the lawyer enquiry form.

 Corporate and government lawyers